WhatDoYouKnow/ScoreBoard/README.md

   /project_files/Fonts for font files.
 The current project uses two font files which are better suited to displaying the project information.

 To use this project directly, copy the contents of project_files to a folder in your Arduino folder with the same name as the main file.
 Copy the two font files to the Adafruit_GFX/Fonts folder otherwise the project will not compile.
+Ensure the #defines are correct for the type of board you are using - either MPM4 or MPS3 - as listed in the code